President, Promote Michigan

 Before landing in the world of travel and tourism Dianna was the community relations coordinator at Otsego Public Schools, also serving as the advisor for the award-winning middle school student newspaper and middle school chairperson for the Michigan Interscholastic Press Association at Michigan State University’s School of Journalism.

 Dianna holds a Bachelor’s Degree in Communications (broadcasting) and English (community journalism) from Western Michigan University.
 A native of Plainwell, she is the mother of two adult children and lives in Northern Michigan.

-She is a member of the U.S. Lighthouse Society, Great Lake Lighthouse Keepers Association, Michigan Maritime Museum, Historical Society of Michigan and is a long-standing member of the Ferris State University Hospitality Advisory Board.
-Over the years, she’s been involved in countless organizations such as the Michigan Hemingway Society, Michigan One Room Schoolhouse Association, Allegan County Tourist Council, Michigan Culinary Tourism Alliance and Downtown Market Grand Rapids Board.
+Dianna is a member of the Historical Society of Michigan, Great Lakes Lighthouse Keepers Association, U.S. Lighthouse Society, Association for Great Lakes Maritime History, Great Lakes Shipwreck Historical Society, Friends of Pilot & Plum Island Lighthouses, National Museum of the Great Lakes, Michigan Maritime Museum, Michigan Hemingway Society, The Hemingway Society, F. Scott Fitzgerald Society and International Buster Keaton Society.
+She also sits on the Ferris State University Hospitality Advisory Board, is publicist for the Michigan Brewers Guild and is Executive Director of both the Kent County Hospitality Association and Michigan Craft Distillers Association.
+Over the years, she’s been involved in countless organizations such as the Michigan One Room Schoolhouse Association, Allegan County Tourist Council, Michigan Culinary Tourism Alliance and Downtown Market Grand Rapids Board.